lurichaowo/Escrow_Contract/README.md

     -gives payable addr
     -puts sellable tokens on arbiter

-2) buyer contracts arbiter to see what is on sale
+2) buyer contacts arbiter to see what is on sale
-    - info will be displayed (unique id or item #, name, cost, date posted)
+    - info will be displayed (unique id or item #, name, cost)
-    - call a function with parameters(unique id # or item number, ether to be sent)
+    - call a function with parameters(unique id # or item number)

 3) when arbiter has received funds from buyer
     - event is called to send token associated with unique # to buyer